Gathers/BWAIShotgunRunner/README.md

 # BWAIShotgunRunner
-Script and description for running BWAIShotgun in a Windows Sandbox.
+Script and basic instructions for running BWAIShotgun in a Windows Sandbox.

 For installing Windows Sandbox, see https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview